gilbertgonz/AALaM_FIU/README.md

 roslaunch yolocamm asphalt_cam_diff.launch

-**However, the YOLO program is needed to be run seperate because it does not work in the launch file for some reason:**
+**However, the YOLO program is needed to be run seperate because it does not work in the launch file due to dependency issues:**

 rosrun yolocamm rosified_stop_detect.py